StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 ---
 layout: index
-title: Innocence Uninfected
+title: Children of the First Pandemic
+subtitle: <em>A Plague Tale: Innocence</em> as Folktale
 date: 2020-06-24 02:09:40
 tags: [fantasy, low-fantasy, historical, pc-game]
 ---

 The year 2019 saw the outbreak of disease leading to widespread social unrest in Europe.

 I'm referring to the milieu of *A Plague Tale: Innocence*, last year's winner of the Steam Award for the best story-rich game.
-Lead characters Amicia De Rune and her little brother Hugo were fighting off the invisible forces of disease long either one or six hundred seventy two years before the entire population of the world began tweeting lockdown survival strategies.
-Unfortunately, these medieval noble kids can't isolate at home, though they do indeed benefit by keeping their distance.
-Targetted by a murderous Inquition, the siblings must flee for their lives, setting forth on a quest through castle keeps to church labyrinths to desiccated battlefields.
+Lead characters Amicia De Rune and her little brother Hugo were fighting off the invisible forces of disease either one or six hundred seventy two years before the entire population of the world began tweeting lockdown survival strategies.
+Targetted by a murderous Inquition, these siblings can't isolate at home.
 As simple survival becomes a mission to rescue their parents' legacy and lore, trauma inflicted by both physical and spiritual horrors abuses their innocent psyches, but the infection running rampant through their whole world fails to break in to these noble hearts.

+*A Plague Tale* is very difficult to define, as most good things tend to be.

 Set in 1348, *A Plague Tale* shows life in medieval France progressively upended by the effects of the great pandemic that, historically, had arrived in Europe one year before.
-The fact that this artistic videogame was released almost exactly one year before the widespread lockdowns due to COVID-19 is so remarkable that players experiencing its survival horror narrative for the first time in 2020 are afforded a medievalized avatar of their daily zeitgeist.
+The fact that this artistic videogame was released almost exactly one year before the widespread lockdowns due to COVID-19 is a remarkable coincidence that will inevitably affect the enduring legacy of this medievalized avatar of their daily zeitgeist.
 Not to say that playing the game was any less rewarding in 2019, I had rejoiced to find the vibe of pro-cultural folklore told to me by the voices and the courageous deeds of characters who vindicate the compromised struggle for heritage.
 The streamlined gameplay emphasizes mastery over victimization as the artistic yet photo-real aesthetic conveys the craftsy medieval ambience lying at the unity of the game's low fantasy narrative and its nerd-level historical detail.
 Never light but also never cynical, the game earns the emotional resonance of the epic through its twin dichotomies of a realistically dark story told from the perspective of a children's fantasy and of a traditionally fun gameplay experience created by an art-centric, character driven game design that excels with the streamlined focus of other award winning indie titles such as the 2012 PlayStation game *Journey*.
 Bridging the chasm between broken adulthood and the pure intensity of childhood, this game reawakens in players the desire to play.

 <!-- more -->

-Before we construe the appeal of this adorable and tragic game, let us consider its origin in the very country that serves as is it's setting, with the French videogame company Asobo Studio.
+Before we construe the appeal of this adorable and tragic game, let us consider its origin in the very country that serves as is it's setting.
 Then, we can consider *A Plague Tale*'s relevance to our immediate context in comparison with the game's narrative milieu, set at the start of the 14th century's lethal pandemic.
 That will grant a useful platform for discussing the game's striking portrayal of medieval institutions in its fantasy inflected story.
 This simple videogame story pulls together place and time to simulate the perseverance of the just exemplified by its empathetic characters.

 Asobo Studio leveraged their own authentic local community, the city of Bordeaux in southwestern France, for their muse.
 Asobo's Narrative Director Sébastien Renard [describes](https://www.reddit.com/r/Games/comments/bo2ygy/ama_we_are_asobo_studio_developers_of_a_plague/enc0k9j?utm_source=share&utm_medium=web2x) their inspiration drawn from their locality on Reddit: "As we're French, living in a city with a rich and heavy past, we walk all day long in the shadow of medieval monuments, so it helps imagine the way villages and cities were built, what the countryside looked like, etc." Self-described as a self-sufficient independent studio, only 45 people [participated](https://www.reddit.com/r/Games/comments/bo2ygy/ama_we_are_asobo_studio_developers_of_a_plague/enbrpab?utm_source=share&utm_medium=web2x) in the production, leading to the streamlined narrative focus and the disciplined delineation of features, branching out from the third-person over-the-shoulder live action world model and the central strategy of utilizing the environment to evade foes. **[Sentence about how long it took Asobo to create the game, if that info is available, or re-work into the subsequent sentence:]** This brilliant little team created a guided narrative experience where the boundaries of the implemented world invisibly direct players through the plot, employing very brief cutscenes as well as triggering dialog events during realtime gameplay.